nixworks/public/news/2008/02/9/index.md

 ##### Military government
 ### [ The military government of Myanmar announces a national referendum to pass a new constitution will be held in May, and that democratic multi-party elections will take place in 2010. ](/news/2008/02/9/the-military-government-of-myanmar-announces-a-national-referendum-to-pass-a-new-constitution-will-be-held-in-may-and-that-democratic-mult.md)
-_Context: constitution, military government, Myanmar, Burmese constitutional referendum, 2008, 2010, general elections_
+_Context: general elections, Myanmar, military government, constitution, Burmese constitutional referendum, 2008, 2010_

 ## [Previous Day...](/news/2008/02/8/index.md)